stanford-rc/www.sherlock.stanford.edu/src/index.md

 Sherlock is a shared computing cluster available for use by all Stanford Faculty members and their research teams, for sponsored or departmental faculty research.
-All research teams on Sherlock have access to a base set of managed computing resources, GPU-based servers, and a multi-petabyte, high-performance parallel file system for short-term storage.
+All research teams on Sherlock have access to a base set of managed computing resources, GPU-based servers, and a multi-petabyte, high-performance parallel filesystem for short-term storage.

 Faculty can supplement these shared nodes by purchasing additional servers, and become Sherlock owners.
 By investing in the cluster, PI groups not only receive